Treatment can be given 1 of 2 ways:

-Some patients may have side effects during or after the infusion process, and you may react differently to each dose you receive.
-Get more information about these reactions.
-Speak with your healthcare provider if you miss a dose of LUNSUMIO.
+Some people may have side effects during or after the treatment process, and you may react differently to each dose you receive.
+Please refer to the Important Safety Information page for more information about these reactions.

-Your healthcare provider will check you for CRS during treatment with LUNSUMIO and may treat you in a hospital if you develop signs and symptoms of CRS.
-Your healthcare provider may temporarily stop or completely stop your treatment with LUNSUMIO if you have severe side effects
+Your healthcare provider will check you for CRS during treatment with LUNSUMIO or LUNSUMIO VELO and may treat you in a hospital if you develop signs and symptoms of CRS.
+Your healthcare provider may temporarily stop or completely stop your treatment if you have severe side effects.

 A type of white blood cell that makes antibodies.
 B cells are part of the immune system and develop from stem cells in the bone marrow.
 FL is a type of B-cell lymphoma.

-Bispecific antibodies are designed to target 2 different sites on different cells or the same cell.
-For example, a bispecific antibody binding to 2 different cells is thought to bring the cells together, such as an immune cell and cancer cell.
+Bispecific antibodies are designed to target 2 different cells at the same time.
+For example, a bispecific antibody attaching to 2 different cells is thought to bring the cells together, such as an immune cell and a cancer cell.

 The soft spongy material that fills the inside of bones.
 Bone marrow is the source of new blood cells, and platelets are made in the bone marrow.

-Also called complete response—the disappearance of all signs of cancer in response to treatment.
+Also called “complete response,” it is the disappearance of all signs of cancer in response to treatment.
 This does not mean the cancer has been cured.

 A period of treatment followed by a period of rest (no treatment) that is repeated on a regular schedule.